astromotion Svelte Themes

 Slide syntax

 Slides are separated by --- (thematic breaks).
-The Vite plugin converts each section into a Reveal.js <section> element at build time.
+Each section becomes a Reveal.js <section> element.

 ---